 - Massage your abdomen or try putting your knees up against your chest.

-- Have someone drive you to your local general practitioner or the hospital.
+- Have someone drive you to your doctor or to the hospital.

-- Do not take any laxatives or other medication without talking to your doctor first.
+- Don't take any laxatives or other medication without consulting with your doctor first.

-- If you are vomiting, or if you haven't passed anything through your bowel, do not eat or drink anything at all.
+- If you are vomiting, or if you haven't passed anything through your bowel, don't eat or drink anything at all.

 - Don't wait too long before your seek medical intervention.

-I can honestly say from my own personal experience of having had several bowel obstructions that the sooner you identify the symptoms you are suffering from, the better it is for you.
-When you start to get that first pain and the distension of your abdomen that usually accompanies it, you should act on it.
-To delay in seeking medical advice could ending up costing you dearly.
-I hope that what I have put in this article will not leave any room for doubt in people's minds.
+I can honestly say, from my own personal experience with several bowel obstructions, that the sooner you identify the symptoms and seek treatment, the better.
+When you start to feel that first pain and the distention of your abdomen that usually accompanies it, you should act on it.
+Any delay in seeking medical treatment could cost you dearly.